 - Circuit availability must be removed. - Western Power must commence preparation for a new service standard based on the market impact component of the AER's service standard performance incentive scheme. - Transmission unplanned outages affecting distribution connected customers must be included in SAIDI and SAIFI.
-The transmission service standards must be reviewed to ensure they only include outages affecting transmission connected customers. - The force majeure exclusion must be deleted. - A new clause must be added to the relevant measures to exclude load interruptions caused or extended by a total fire ban or direction from a local or state government body or state or federal emergency services, provided that a fault in, or the operation of the network did not cause, in whole or part, the event giving rise to the direction.
+The transmission service standards must be reviewed to ensure they only include outages affecting transmission connected customers. - The force majeure exclusion must be deleted from the SAIDI and SAIFI service standards. - A new clause must be added to the relevant measures to exclude load interruptions caused or extended by a total fire ban or direction from a local or state government body or state or federal emergency services, provided that a fault in, or the operation of the network did not cause, in whole or part, the event giving rise to the direction.